arildm/ClockFaceTimePicker/doc/specification.md

 Say that the time of day, to which the user intends to set some setting, is 15:42 or 3:42 pm.
 They could then tap one quarter into the hour slider for 3, and a third into the minute slider for 40.

-Checking the result on the numerical spinners, they might first notice that the minute value is off by -2, and tap twice on the spinner's increment button to correct it.
-Or, they might tap again at the slider, at which the control will snap to a 1-minute precision, and drag it until the spinner shows 42.
+Checking the result on the numerical picker, they might first notice that the minute value is off by -2, and tap twice on the picker's increment button to correct it.
+Or, they might tap again at the slider, at which the control will snap to a 1-minute precision, and drag it until the picker shows 42.

 They would then, presumably, notice that the hour value is on the wrong side off midday.
 Trying again to tap the slider control in place will switch to 15 (or pm) and the user should be content.